 Throughout his career, Larry Holmes had been underestimated.
-When he began fighting his way up the heavyweight ranks while also working as a sparring partner for Joe Frazier and Muhammad Ali, no one thought he was championship caliber.
+When he started fighting his way up the heavyweight ranks while working as a sparring partner for Joe Frazier and Muhammad Ali, no one thought he was championship caliber.
 Even after he defeated Ken Norton in a thrilling fifteen round war to win the WBC version of the title, he couldn’t get his just due.
-In 1980 many actually believed a decrepit Ali could defeat him, and after that the pundits gave challengers Leon Spinks and Gerry Cooney solid odds to take his crown.
+In 1980 many actually believed a decrepit Ali had enough left to beat him, and after that the pundits gave challengers Leon Spinks and Gerry Cooney solid odds to take his crown.
 Instead, Holmes went on to rack up twenty successful title defenses and he’s now generally regarded as one of the best heavyweights to ever step through the ropes.
 But in 1988 he was still being underestimated, specifically in regard to mass appeal.

 Holmes’ career had supposedly come to an inglorious end with two close decision losses to Michael Spinks in 1985 and ’86.
 After the first defeat, an angry Holmes, who had been one win away from tying Rocky Marciano‘s record of 49 straight victories, told the press that the great Marciano “couldn’t carry my jockstrap.”
 After losing another close decision to Spinks, which most observers felt should have gone to Larry, the former champion spiced up his post-fight interview by declaring that “the judges, the referees and promoters can kiss me where the sun don’t shine.”

-So perhaps the people staging Holmes’ showdown with Mike Tyson could be forgiven for thinking it wasn’t a match-up worthy of exposure on closed-circuit or pay-per-view, instead opting to air it on HBO.
+So perhaps those staging Holmes’ showdown with Mike Tyson could be forgiven for thinking it wasn’t a match-up worthy of exposure on closed-circuit or pay-per-view, opting instead to air it on HBO.
 After all, Holmes was old, unpopular and had been out of action for almost two years.
 And surely it was a foregone conclusion that Tyson, easily the most impressive heavyweight anyone had seen in years, would dispose of Larry with little difficulty.
 Tyson vs Holmes was an intriguing match-up, but it lacked mass appeal.
 Right?